 The most beautiful lighthouses of the Lighthouse Route in Nova Scotia

 As the name of this Canada road trip suggests, there are many lighthouses along the Lighthouse Route in Nova Scotia.
-No wonder - it is located on the Atlantic coast of the province of Nova Scotia and extends from the capital Halifax to Yarmouth on the western tip of the peninsula.
-If you want to see the lighthouses, you should take two to three minutes for the route, because only a few can be seen directly from the coastal road.
+No wonder - it is located on the Atlantic coast of the province of Nova Scotia and stretches from the capital Halifax to Yarmouth on the western tip of the peninsula.
+If you want to see the lighthouses, you should allow two to three days for the route, because only a few can be seen directly from the coastal road.
 There is also a lot to see along the way.